alih107/mpp_project_group1/readme_from_students.txt

+1. Open project in IntelliJ IDEA
-1. run main() method from Start class in root
+2. run main() method from Start class in root